lws803/CS3245/HW3/README.txt

 - This dictionary, a (term: listOfDocIDs) pair is then sorted before writing to an actual file (postings.txt and dictionary.txt).

+- For dictionary.txt, we have decided to reserve the first line for all the documment IDs as well as their corresponding inverse of the document lengths that were indexed.
+This is so that it will be easier to obtain the universal set during searching and make it easier to perform document normalization.
+- In order to calculate the inverse document length, the weighted scores of each distinct term in the document were squared, and then the entire sum was square rooted.
+Finally, this sum was inversed in order to give the inverse document length, which was then stored in dictionary.txt to be used for document normalisation.
-- For dictionary.txt, we have decided to reserve the first line for all the documment IDs that were indexed.
-This is so that it will be easier to obtain the universal set during searching.
-Subsequent lines are added in the form of tuples where elements (term, frequency, docID) are seperated by a single space.
-The frequency for each term would later facilitate the retrieval method in search.py.
+- Subsequent lines are added in the form of tuples where elements (term, frequency, docID) are seperated by a single space.
+The doc frequency for each term would later facilitate the retrieval method in search.py.

 - As for postings.txt, we have decided to use byte encoding to store the postings lists as it will take up less space compared to storing as characters in a text document.
 Since the maximum docID number is within the integer limit for a 4 byte unsigned integer, it would make more sense to pack it in a binary file.
 These docID are written to file using struct.pack() method.

-Experimental notes:
-We have tried to store the skip pointers in the postings list as well in the first place but quickly realise that it will not help in reducing the time complexity at all.
-By storing the skip pointers in the postings file, it will double up the size of the postings file since now each docID would be accompanied by a skip pointer (if any, else it will be stored as 0).
-This will actually be detrimental to the retrieval operation in search as it will now have to read twice as many bytes iteratively.
-We have decided to leave this up to search.py to generate the skip pointers instead during retrieval for the required term.
+- Moreover, term frequencies of each term in that particular document were also stored in the postings list, hence each postings list would consist of tuples of (docID, term_freq_in_docID) pairs to aid with the ranking of documents using the lnc.ltc scheme in search.py

 === search.py ===
 The first step for search is to generate the universal terms set from dictionary.txt.
 Our first line consists of